 If you haven’t seen a Junior Dragster, then you haven’t seen the future of NHRA drag racing!
 The NHRA Junior Drag Racing League offers kids ages 5-17 a chance to race half-scale dragsters in a controlled environment at many of NHRA’s 140 member tracks throughout the United States and in Canada – long before they can obtain a state driver’s license.

-The cars that Jr. Drag Racing League competitors race are called Jr. Dragsters and are half-scale versions of Top Fuel dragsters.
+The cars that Junior Drag Racing League competitors race are called Jr. Dragsters and are half-scale versions of Top Fuel dragsters.
 Using a five-horsepower, single-cylinder engine, a Jr. Dragster can go as fast as 85 mph and as quick as 7.90 seconds in an eighth-mile.

-Competition in the Jr. Drag Racing League is equalized by a handicapped starting system, and classes are usually split into age groups, which helps keep racers of the same skill level together.
+Competition in the Junior Drag Racing League is equalized by a handicapped starting system, and classes are usually split into age groups, which helps keep racers of the same skill level together.
 This division of NHRA is designed to help build the ranks of tomorrow’s stars while providing a fun family activity.
 And if you think that Jr. drag racing is just for the boys, think again.
 Of the Jr. Drag Racing League’s roughly 4,500 members, a quarter are girls.
 How’s that for girl power?

 More than 1,000 kids compete for individual and team honors at the NHRA Jr. Drag Racing League Eastern and Western Conference Finals, and more than $100,000 in savings bonds are given away at each event.